openedx/docs.openedx.org/source/educators/concepts/exercise_tools/OpenResponseAssessments.rst

 You can allow the **Top Responses** section to show between 1 and 100 responses.
 Keep in mind, however, that each response might be up to 300 pixels in height in the list.
 (For longer responses, learners can scroll to see the entire response.)
-EdX recommends that you specify 20 or fewer responses to prevent the page from becoming too long.
+Open edX recommends that you specify 20 or fewer responses to prevent the page from becoming too long.

 .. note:: It can take up to an hour for a high-scoring response to appear in the